feryll/node-crud/README.md

 # node-crud
-crud node backend with graphgl and rest api
+board crud node backend with graphgl and rest api